Disease Guide ·Stomatitis ·2026

 The Dental Pre-Existing Trap

-If your cat had any documented dental issues, gingivitis, or oral inflammation before enrollment, stomatitis claims may be denied as pre-existing.
+Any documented dental issues, gingivitis, or oral inflammation before enrollment may deny stomatitis claims as pre-existing.
 Even a routine dental cleaning note mentioning redness can be problematic.
-This is a major insurance trap for this condition.

 Red flag · Coverage